gbraad/fedora-modularity/source/architecture/constructing/compose-distribution.rst

 Of course, we may be composing a module multiple times.
 And to manage consistency between modules when things are changing, we really need to be able to determine exactly which version of a module has been composed from exactly which versions of its dependencies.
-So '''each module compose must have a unique compose identifier '''of some form; and during a layered module compose, we must record the compose IDs of all the modules used as input for this compose.
+So "each module compose must have a unique compose identifier" of some form; and during a layered module compose, we must record the compose IDs of all the modules used as input for this compose.